 Confirming and declining appointment requests

-- After your client has requested an appointment, the request will appear in your SimplePractice account and you'll also receive an email alert.
+- After your client has requested an appointment, the request will appear in your SimplePractice account and you'll receive an email alert.

 - Select Accept or Decline.

 Appointment confirmation and decline emails are pre-populated with a standard message.
 You can edit these messages individually at the time you accept or decline the appointment.
-(In the next section, you'll see how you can create a custom message that will pre-populate these emails.)

 Once you have selected to decline or accept, the appointment will either be removed or placed on your calendar.